Year of the Dog serial novel

 Or rather, like his memories of the woman who birthed him.

-The quiet of his house soothed him after the chaos of today, just like how Aunt Nell’s shortbread cookies seemed to always make his problems melt to nothing.
+The quiet of his house soothed him after the chaos of today, just like how Auntie Nell’s shortbread cookies seemed to always make his problems melt to nothing.
 He ought to call her, but maybe tomorrow—he only had half an hour to get ready for an early evening meeting with a client of the security consulting company he worked for, and he smelled from his workout at the gym.

 “Pick yourself up, Ashwin.”
 His voice echoed softly off of the newly painted walls, but did nothing to make his gelatin legs want to move.
 He could puddle into the crack of his sofa cushions with very little effort.